 It was my second day in Nagasaki.

 Having been to the Atomic Bomb Museum and Peace Park the day before, I wanted to explore more of what Nagasaki has to offer.
-There was much more exploring to be done.

 After a well-deserved lie in, I had no set plan in mind with what I wanted to do today.
 Speaking with Marie, a German friend I made at the hostel, we arranged to climb up Mount Inasa together with, Rafael, her newlywed husband in the evening for its great views over the city – believed to be ranked as one of Japan’s best night views.